Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Introduction

 The only solution to these problems known nowadays consists in removing the problems by removing its source, that is, the group $SL(2,\C)$: one formulates GR in terms of the Ashtekar-Barbero connection \cite{barb} whose structure group $SU(2)$ is {\em compact}, thereby the space of quantum states can be easily constructed.
 Moreover, since the Lie algebra of $SU(2)$ is {\em real} there are no reality conditions in this formulation.

 The above solution, however, cannot be considered as completely blameless.
 There are at least three reasons for that (see also \cite{sam}): $(i)$ the resulting quantum model i.e. Loop Quantum Gravity (LQG) lacks the Lorentz symmetry which was broken in a non-natural way while passing from the $SL(2,\C)$-connection to the $SU(2)$ one; $(ii)$ the passage between the connections is not unique---it depends on so-called Immirzi parameter \cite{immirzi}, which at the classical level labels a family of canonical transformations and thereby is physically irrelevant.
 It turns out, however, that there is no unitary implementation of these transformations at the quantum level.
 Thus one obtains a family of {\em inequivalent} models of LQG depending on the parameter.
 In particular, black hole entropy derived in LQG framework is known modulo the value of the parameter appearing as a factor in the formula describing the entropy \cite{bhe}; $(iii)$ the scalar constraint of GR expressed in terms of the $SU(2)$-connection is much more complicated than one written in terms of $SL(2,\C)$ one (see e.g. \cite{rev}).
 Consequently, the resulting scalar constraint operator \cite{qsd} is given by quite complicated and implicit formulae; there is a hope that applications of the $SL(2,\C)$-connection can simplify the form of the operator.

-Thus one cannot say that there is no need to look for solutions of both non-compactness and reality conditions problems.
+In our opinion, this is sufficient motivation to look for solutions of both non-compactness and reality conditions problems.

 In our previous paper \cite{oko} we discussed some attempts to construct a space of quantum states for a theory of connections with a non-compact structure group i.e. attempts to solve the non-compactness problem.
-We concluded there that slight modifications of the construction known from the compact case may be insufficient to obtain a satisfactory result in the non-compact one.
+We concluded there that slight modifications of the construction known from theories of connections with a compact structure group may be insufficient to obtain a satisfactory result in the non-compact case.
 Thus to solve the problem one needs rather a radically different idea.